itspriddle/gt/README.md

        geektool-memory-usage     Prints GeekTool's current memory usage
        history-lesson            Prints today's history lesson
-       itunes-info               Prints info on the song playing in iTunes mem-cpu-usage             Prints the current memory and CPU usage open-network-connections  Prints a list of open network connections top-processes             Prints a list of processes sorted by memory
+       itunes-info               Prints info on the song playing in iTunes itunes-lyrics             Prints lyrics from the song currently playing in iTunes mem-cpu-usage             Prints the current memory and CPU usage open-network-connections  Prints a list of open network connections top-processes             Prints a list of processes sorted by memory